jkobject/jkobject.github.io/_projects/depmap_omics_howto.md

 ### 1. Uploading and pre-processing

-__You can skip this step and go to part2__.The first step in the notebook is about getting the samples generated at the the Broad Institute which are located in different Google Cloud storage paths.
+__You can skip this step and go to part 2__.The first step in the notebook is about getting the samples generated at the the Broad Institute which are located in different Google Cloud storage paths.
 This section also searches for duplicates and finds/adds the metadata we will need in order to have coherent and complete sample information.

 **Remarks:**
 - in the initialization step you can remove any imports related to `taiga` and `gsheet` to avoid possible errors.